 Susan Schuppli is an artist-researcher and writer.
 She is currently Director & Reader of the Centre for Research Architecture.
 Through investigative processes that involve an engagement with scientific and technical modes of inquiry, her work aims to open up new conceptual pathways into the material strata of our world.

 While many projects have examined media artefacts—photographs, film, video, and audio transmissions—that have emerged out of sites of contemporary conflict and state violence, current work explores the ways in which toxic ecologies from nuclear accidents and oil spills to the dark snow of the arctic are producing an “extreme image” archive of material wrongs.
 Creative projects have been exhibited throughout Europe as well as in Canada, Asia and the US.

-She has published widely within the context of media and politics and am author of the forthcoming book, Material Witness (MIT Press, Autumn 2018), which is also the subject of an experimental documentary.
-From 2011-14 Susan Schuppli was Senior Research Fellow on the Forensic Architecture ERC project.
+She has published widely within the context of media and politics and am author of the forthcoming book, Material Witness (MIT Press), which is also the subject of an experimental documentary.

 - PhD Cultural Studies & Research Architecture (Goldsmiths, University of London) 2009